christianhaitian/nullos/README.md

 ## thanks

-I could not have made this, or a lot of projects I work on without the amazing work & help by these awesome developers:
+I could not have made this without the amazing work & help by these awesome developers:

 - Christian Haitian (ArkOS)
 - fewt (JELOS)